 2. Use a Secure, Private Browser

 CyberGhost’s private browser helps you avoid hijacking threats and keeps your data safe.
 The browser doesn’t include any Google integrations and doesn’t store or share your browsing info.
-You can browse anonymously and ad-free!
+You can browse ad-free with improved privacy!

 3. Beware of Free Programs